-Both the Core Knowledge Theory and Piaget’s Theory also were explored during standard development.
+Both the Core Knowledge Theory and Piaget’s Theory also were explored during personal finance certification assessment development.
 Piaget’s cognitive development theory says that children learn by reconciling inconsistencies through four developmental stages.
 In some instances the Core Knowledge Theory challenges Piaget’s theory by saying that age or developmental stage matter less than the level at which a child engages with particular theories about the world.
 Yet while these theories differ in some respects, they also share commonalities.
 Piaget’s Theory supports current researchers to conclude that effectively teaching kids about money must connect lessons to existing cognitive structures; core knowledge theorists hold that effective education will relate to existing theories or models.
 Both schools of thought emphasize that children are active learners who filter new information to fit with their current beliefs.
 (1)

 For younger children, the NFEC also explored the key concepts featured in the report ‘Financial Literacy Programs Targeted on Pre-School Children: Development and Evaluation,’ including development of the concepts of number, time, money and income, value, market and exchange, choice, and social values.

 The NFEC asserts that high school students can and should learn advanced personal financial planning topics.
-Starting in high school, most students possess the cognitive abilities (according to Piaget’s Theory of Cognitive Development) and math skills needed for the majority of the financial literacy lessons.
+Starting in high school, most students possess the cognitive abilities (according to Piaget’s Theory of Cognitive Development) and math skills needed for the majority of the personal finance lessons.
 The learning outcomes for high school students and adults of all ages are the same and the standards have been broken down into beginner, intermediate, and advanced lessons based on the Depth of Knowledge framework.

 It is important to note that, although the subject matter taught to teens and adults is similar, the NFEC’s Framework for Teaching Personal Finance highlights the importance of understanding the audience and modifying how lessons are taught to maximize appeal to the targeted ages.
 The Framework also addresses the importance of providing a timely financial education – for example, reaching participants when they are considering a major financial step.
 Younger learners may lack experience but they typically have suffered shorter periods of person financial problems and less ingrained habits than their adult counterparts.